Skip to main content

 • at the start time of a controlled parking bay

-• on yellow lines, loading bay, footway, when double parked such as being anywhere outside of a parking bay
+• on yellow lines, loading bays, footways or when double parked (such as being anywhere outside a parking bay)

-• after the first 10 minutes where the bay reverts from being uncontrolled to controlled and a vehicle is parked in a restricted parking bay without permission, without a permit or without having made payment
+• after the first 10 minutes where the bay reverts from being uncontrolled to controlled, and a vehicle is parked in a restricted parking bay without permission, without a permit or without having paid

 • Traffic Penalty Tribunal England and Wales